 In India, although Integrated Pest Management (IPM) in forestry is still emerging, several localized studies and experimental efforts have demonstrated its potential.
 One such initiative includes the management of defoliators such as Clostera fulgurita and C. restitura (Lepidoptera: Notodontidae), along with other pests like stem borers, shoot borers, and root feeders in Populus deltoides plantations and nurseries across Uttar Pradesh, Himachal Pradesh, Punjab, and Kashmir (Singh et al., 2004; Sangha, 2011).
-The integrated approach incorporated cultural, biological, and chemical methods — including the encouragement of predatory bugs within stands, pruning to remove infested parts, neem oil application post-monsoon, and regular monitoring of pest populations on alternate winter hosts such as other Populus species and Salix spp..
+The integrated approach incorporated cultural, biological, and chemical methods — including the encouragement of predatory bugs within stands, pruning to remove infested parts, neem oil application post-monsoon, and regular monitoring of pest populations on alternate winter hosts such as other Populus species and Salix spp.
 In addition, aphid infestations caused by Eriosoma spp. were managed by encouraging natural predators like ladybird beetles.
 Nursery practices were adjusted, such as manipulating weeding schedules and dressing the soil with slow-release insecticidal formulations to control white grub species (Holotrichia spp.), which are particularly damaging at the seedling stage.

 Further IPM interventions included targeted soil and basal tree treatments with insecticides to manage termite infestations, especially those caused by Odontotermes spp. and Coptotermes spp.
 (Wylie and Speight, 2012).
 Specific IPM modules were also developed for white grub management in teak nurseries in Maharashtra, focusing on key species such as Holotrichia rustica, H. mucida, and Schizonycha ruficollis.
 In an effort to enhance biological control, entomopathogenic nematodes (EPNs) were explored for their potential against soil-dwelling pests including white grubs, defoliators, and termites.
 Notably, field trials led to the identification of a new species, Steinernema dharanaii, adding valuable biodiversity to India's biocontrol repertoire (Kulkarni et al., 2008; Kulkarni et al., 2012).
 These initiatives underline the adaptability of IPM strategies to local ecological conditions and reinforce the importance of continued research, field validation, and capacity building for wider implementation in Indian forestry systems.

 Sal (Shorea robusta), considered one of the most economically and ecologically important natural forest tree species in India after teak, occupies more than 10% of the country's total forest cover.
 This dominant species contributes significantly to timber production and rural livelihoods.
 However, Sal faces substantial seed and fruit losses due to insect pest infestations, both on standing trees and during post-harvest storage.
 Among the various insect pests, Sitophilus (Calandra) rugicollis Casey has been identified as the most serious and consistent threat, particularly as a true storage pest that causes extensive damage to seeds intended for propagation or trade (Khatua & Chakrabarti, 1990; Choubey et al., 2013a).
 In an effort to mitigate seed losses and promote sustainable seed storage practices, Integrated Pest Management (IPM) strategies have been explored.
 Choubey et al. (2012) conducted studies on the use of various botanicals and low-toxicity chemical insecticides with fumigant properties to manage S. rugicollis.
 Their experiments demonstrated the effectiveness of certain treatments as direct-contact fumigants, offering immediate pest suppression.
-Subsequent research also assessed fumigants with prolonged efficacy, with some botanical or safer chemical formulations showing residual activity lasting up to five weeks post-application (Choubey et al., 2013b; 2013c).
+Subsequent research also assessed fumigants with prolonged efficacy, with some botanical or safer chemical formulations showing residual activity lasting up to five weeks’ post-application (Choubey et al., 2013b; 2013c).
 These findings underscore the potential of integrating eco-friendly fumigants into forest seed management protocols as a core component of IPM for Sal and potentially other forest species vulnerable to storage pests.